dorcas335/online-furniture-catalog/README.md

 The **Online Furniture Catalog** is a COS104 group project developed by **Team G-13**, a web-based application created using HTML, CSS, and JavaScript.
 It is designed to simplify the process of browsing and selecting furniture items online.
 Instead of relying on traditional, time-consuming methods, users can easily search, filter, and view detailed information about specific furniture pieces.

-Objectives
+**OBJECTIVES**

-The main objectives of the project are:
+-The main objectives of the project are:

-To simplify furniture browsing for users.
+-To simplify furniture browsing for users.

-To improve decision-making through organized display and search.
+-To improve decision-making through organized display and search.

-To create a user-friendly interface with clear navigation.
+-To create a user-friendly interface with clear navigation.

-Demonstrate how basic web technologies can be combined to create a functional project.
+-Demonstrate how basic web technologies can be combined to create a functional project.

-Features
+**FEATURES**

-Navigation section – provides easy access to different parts of the catalog.
+-Navigation section – provides easy access to different parts of the catalog.

-Catalog section – users can browse and search for specific  furniture items.
+-Catalog section with images – users can browse and search for specific  furniture items.

 For example, searching for tables will only display tables, while searching for chairs will only display chairs.

-Contact section
+**Contact section**

 - Uses HTML required attribute to ensure no field is left empty.